The Philosophy Behind Habit Formation

-The will controls our passions and our yearnings and most children are weak-willed at first.
+The will controls our passions and our yearnings, which sometimes interferes with doing what we ought to do.
+Most children are weak-willed at first:

-“The will of the child is pitifully feeble, weaker in the children of the weak, stronger in the children of the strong, but hardly ever to be counted upon as a power in education.”
+“The will of the child is pitifully feeble … but hardly ever to be counted upon as a power in education.”

 The will must be strengthened so the child is not ruled by passion and can properly learn.
 Habits can strengthen the will.

 “But observe, the passions, the desires, the appetites, are there already, and the will gathers force and vigor only as it is exercised in the repression and direction of these; for though the will appears to be of purely spiritual nature, yet it behaves like any member of the body in this––that it becomes vigorous and capable in proportion as it is duly nourished and fitly employed.”